7 Marketing Lessons From the Walking Dead

 The biggest threat you’ll face in 2014 isn’t the threat you can see right now.
 Rather, it’s the threat that you can’t see.
 That’s why it’s critical to get visibility into EVERYTHING you’re doing.

 This one doesn’t have anything to do with marketing, but they should have killed the Governor sooner, right?
-I mean Rick had several chances and he didn’t shoot the guy.
+I mean Rick had several chances, and he didn’t shoot the guy.

 Kill.
 The.
 Governor.

 Remember Herschel?
-He’s the mild-mannered farmer who’s land was overrun by walkers.
+He’s the mild-mannered farmer whose land was overrun by walkers.
 He’s been the voice of reason on the show (until, that is, he was decapitated by the Governor).
 Anyway, at one point he says that you can’t worry about emotion, frustration, or fear, you just have to get stuff done because…well, sometimes you just need to get things done.